 Here, $\frac{\partial F(\mathbf{x})}{\partial \mathbf{x}}$ is the gradient of $F(\mathbf{x})$ w.r.t. the input, which measures the local impact of input variations on the output within a narrow vicinity around $\mathbf{x}$.

 Based on integrated gradients, we developed the first prediction attribution analysis tool for IRST detection networks.
-Unlike classification networks, segmentation-based IRST detection networks generate the prediction of each spatial pixel in the input $\mathbf{S}\in\mathbb{R}^{T\times H\times W}$, and can be represented as $D:\mathbb{R}^{T\times H\times W}\longrightarrow \mathbb{R}^{H\times W}$. $T$ denotes the temporal length of the input, while $H\times W$ denotes the spatial size of the input.
-To interpret $D$, we attribute the global prediction of a single target.
+Unlike classification networks, segmentation-based IRST detection networks generate the prediction of each spatial pixel in the input $\mathbf{S}\in\mathbb{R}^{T\times H\times W}$, and can be represented as $D:\mathbb{R}^{T\times H\times W}\longrightarrow \mathbb{R}^{H\times W}$. $T$ denotes the temporal length of the input, while $H\times W$ denotes the input's spatial size.
+To interpret $D$, we attribute the prediction of a single target globally.
 Specifically, we need a converter to quantify the prediction of a target, $C: \mathbb{R}^{H\times W}\longrightarrow \mathbb{R}$.
-In this work, we achieved the converter by summing the predictive scores of all pixels belonging to one target.
+In this work, we achieved the converter by summing the predictive scores of all pixels in this target.
 That is,

 where $M_k$ represents the mask of the $k^{th}$ target, and $\odot$ donates Hadamard product.

 To generate the attribution map of $C(D(\mathbf{S}))$, we accumulated the gradients along a specified path from a baseline input $\mathbf{S'}$ to $\mathbf{S}$.
 The path function is represented as $\gamma(\alpha):[0,1]\longrightarrow \mathbb{R}^{T\times H\times W}$.
 Then, the attribution for IRST detection models is formulated as